-DATES - One session of W.A.M. will be offered the summer of 2016: Tuesday, July 5th - Saturday, July 9th.
+DATES - One session of W.A.M. will be offered the summer of 2017: Tuesday, July 2nd - Saturday, July 6th.

-Note: W.A.M. must have at least 50 boys registered by May 31 or it may be cancelled.
+Note: W.A.M. must have at least 50 boys registered by June 16th or it may be cancelled.

-COST - The fee for Webelos Adventure at Mensinger is \$220 per Webelos (\$200 if paid in full by May 6) and \$125 per adult.
+COST - The fee for Webelos Adventure at Mensinger is \$230 per Webelos (\$210 if paid in full by March 31st; \$220 if paid in full by May 2nd; \$240 if paid AFTER June 16th) and \$130 per adult and Den Chief (\$110 if paid by March 31st; \$120 if paid by May 2nd; \$140 if paid AFTER June 16th).
 This includes all meals, program supplies, handicraft materials, a trained staff, and proper equipment.
 Participants will be given the opportunity to order a camp t-shirt and have the shirt set aside for them upon arrival at camp.
 Extra t-shirts can be pre-ordered as well for \$10 to \$12 (depending upon the size).
 There will be some shirts available for purchase in the Camp Trading post.

-REGISTRATION - Units need to initially submit a Webelos Adventure at Mensinger Unit/Den Reservation form along with a \$100 deposit.
+REGISTRATION - Units need to initially submit a Webelos Adventure at Mensinger Unit/Den Reservation form along with a \$100 deposit per den site.
 Campsite choices may be indicated for Units sending 8 or more Scouts to camp.
-The \$100 deposit due with the Unit Reservation form will be applied to one of the required adults attending with the unit.
-Individual Scout and Adult registration must be done online at www.yosemitescouting.org.
+The deposit due with the Unit Reservation form will be applied to the final balance owing for the unit.
+Individual Scout, Adult and Den Chief registration must be done online at www.yosemitescouting.org.
 If a Pack will be submitting a Pack check for multiple participants then ONE registration should be completed.
 If individual families will be submitting payments to the Council then SEPARATE registrations should be completed.